 - Right-click the file for the options menu to appear

 - Select Play.
-Jaksta will open the file in the default player for that file type
+Jaksta Media Recorder will open the file in the default player for that file type p>

 - Hint: Use Preferences, Downloads to see or change folder where your saved recordings reside.

-From the Jaksta menubar, click Jaksta, Preferences.
+From the Jaksta Media Recorder menubar, click Jaksta Media Recorder, Preferences.
 Here is what you can configure:

-- Prompt to Start Monitoring as startup.
-Show the welcome screen every time you open Jaksta.
+- Prompt to Start Monitoring as startup: Show the welcome screen every time you open Jaksta Media Recorder.

-- Check for Updates on Startup.
-Will check to see if there is a new version of Jaksta for Mac available to download.
+- Check for Updates on Startup: Will check to see if there is a new version of Jaksta Media Recorder for Mac available to download.

-- How Jaksta in menu bar.
-Turns on or off the display of the Jaksta icon and menu in the OSX menu bar.
+- Show Jaksta Media Recorder in menu bar: Turns on or off the display of the Jaksta Media Recorder icon and menu in the OS menu bar.

-- Enable Growl support.
-Jaksta uses Growl to discreetly show you when a stream has been detected and is downloading or completed.
+- Enable Growl support: Jaksta Media Recorder uses Growl to discreetly show you when a stream has been detected and is downloading or completed.
 You can turn this on or off.

-- Download location: Set the folder where you’d like Jaksta to keep your downloaded media.
+- Download location: Set the folder where you’d like Jaksta Media Recorder to keep your downloaded media.

-- Minimum Download Size specifies the smallest file that is saved.
-Many times when recording, small Flash animations or advertisement files can be captured by Jaksta.
+- Minimum Download Size: Specifies the smallest file that is saved.
+Many times when recording, small Flash animations or advertisement files can be captured by Jaksta Media Recorder.
 You can increase the size if you discover you are getting too many unwanted files.

 - Simultaneous Downloads: The is the maximum number of downloads happening at any one time.